ckftahadlangit/jmcuy.github.io/readme.txt

-Cmsc 127 project: AskFm Lite
+Cmsc 127 project title: AskFm Lite

 Our project is a modified clone of AskFm.